nukep/progblog/_posts/2015-04-15-developing-llamadb.md

 # Made with Rust

-**My Rust pitch:**

 {% include rust-logo.html %}

+Rust is the C++ we all deserve.

-If you're a serious C or C++ developer, it's basically required that you consider the [Rust programming language](http://www.rust-lang.org).
+If you're a serious C or C++ developer, you're basically required to consider the [Rust programming language](http://www.rust-lang.org).
-Like C++, Rust is made to run on the metal; it features zero-cost abstractions, RAII, and a light/non-existent runtime.
+Like C++, Rust is made to run close to the metal; it features zero-cost abstractions, RAII, and when compiled is nearly indistinguishable from equivalent C or C++ code.
 Arguably the most important feature of the Rust programming language is its memory safety guarantees and other invariant guarantees.
 This means: no null pointer dereferences, no data races, no use-after-free, etc.
-No segfaults are possible unless the programmer bypasses Rust's safety checks with `unsafe` blocks.
+Segfaults are impossible unless the programmer bypasses Rust's safety checks with `unsafe` blocks.

 Oh, and did I mention built-in unit testing?

-So, why not use the mighty, battle-tested C++ for a database? _Because that wouldn't be nearly as fun._

 Relational databases have a requirement to be both _fast_ and _secure_.
 I believe that Rust is great at meeting both of these requirements.